patopitaluga/notifyparrot/README.md

 Receive voice messages in real time in your browser when your web deploy process ends, when your testing script ends, when your preprocessor ends, when your Arduino gadgets detect something, or whenever you can imagine.

+### Prerequisites

-**NotifyParrot requires the Google Cloud Text‑to‑Speech service.
+**NotifyParrot** requires the Google Cloud Text‑to‑Speech service.
 You'll need a json file with your Google Cloud service [account key](https://cloud.google.com/docs/authentication/getting-started).**

 ## Setup
 * Clone the package